nonomal/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 >
 #
 > This question the Dodo could  not   answer without a   great deal    of thought , and it
-# I/D  NSg/V    D   NSg  NSg/VX NSg/C NSg/V  C/P     D/P NSg/J NSg/V/J P  NSg/V   .
+# I/D  NSg/V    D   NSg  NSg/VX NSg/C NSg/V  C/P     D/P J     NSg/V/J P  NSg/V   .
 V/C NPrSg/ISg
 > sat     for a   long time  with one finger pressed upon its   forehead ( the position in
-# NSg/V/J C/P D/P NPrSg/J NSg/V P    NSg/I/V/J NSg/V  V/J     P    ISg/D NSg      .
+# NSg/V/J C/P D/P J    NSg/V P    I/J NSg/V  V/J     P    ISg/D NSg      .
 D   NSg      NPrSg/J/P
 > which you usually see   Shakespeare , in the pictures of him ) , while     the rest
 # I/C   IPl J/R     NSg/V NPrSg/V     .
 P  D   NPl      P  I   . .
 NSg/V/C/P D   NSg
 > waited in        silence .
 At        last    the Dodo said , “ Everybody has won   , and all       must  have